istio/istio.io/content/en/docs/ops/configuration/extensibility/wasm-module-distribution/index.md

 ---

 Istio provides the ability to [extend proxy functionality using WebAssembly (Wasm)](/blog/2020/wasm-announce/).
-One of the key advantages of proxy Wasm extensibility is that the extension can be loaded dynamically at runtime.
+One of the key advantages of Wasm extensibility is that extensions can be loaded dynamically at runtime.
-Before loading, the Wasm extension needs to be distributed to the proxy.
+But first these extensions must be distributed to the proxy.
-Istio provides a way to achieve this by downloading the Wasm module at Istio agent.
+Istio makes this possible by allowing the Istio agent to dynamically download Wasm modules.

-## Configure a HTTP Filter with Remote Wasm Module
+## Configure an HTTP Filter with a Remote Wasm Module

 Here we will walk through an example of adding a basic auth extension to our mesh.
-We will configure Istio to pull a [basic auth module](https://github.com/istio-ecosystem/wasm-extensions/tree/master/extensions/basic_auth) from a remote URI and load it with configuration to protect the `/productpage` URL.
+We will configure Istio to pull a [basic auth module](https://github.com/istio-ecosystem/wasm-extensions/tree/master/extensions/basic_auth) from a remote URI and load it with configuration to run the module on calls to the `/productpage` path.

-To configure a WebAssembly filter with a remote Wasm module, two `EnvoyFilter` resources will be installed: one injects the HTTP filter, and the other one provides configuration for the filter which uses the remote Wasm module.
+To configure a WebAssembly filter with a remote Wasm module, two `EnvoyFilter` resources will be installed: one injects the HTTP filter, and the other provides configuration for the filter to use the remote Wasm module.

 With the first `EnvoyFilter`, an HTTP filter will be injected into gateway proxies.
-It is configured to request the extension configuration named as `istio.basic_auth` from `ads` (i.e. Aggregated Discovery Service), which is the same configuration source that Istiod uses to provide all other configuration resources.
-Along with the configuration source, the initial fetch timeout is also set, in order to prevent filters with slow or failed Wasm module remote fetch becomes effective.
+It is configured to request the extension configuration named `istio.basic_auth` from `ads` (i.e. Aggregated Discovery Service), which is the same configuration source that Istiod uses to provide all other configuration resources.
+Within the configuration source, the initial fetch timeout is set to `0s`, which means that when the Envoy proxy processes a listener update with this filter, it will wait indefinitely for the first extension configuration update before accepting request with this listener.

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3